-The 40,876-ton, 1,462-passenger Majesty joined Thomson Cruises in May 2012 as part of a ship swap that sent Thomson Destiny to the Cyprus-based Louis Cruise Lines (now Celestyal Cruises).
+The 40,876-ton, 1,462-passenger Majesty joined Thomson Cruises (now Marella Cruises) in May 2012 as part of a ship swap that sent Thomson Destiny to the Cyprus-based Louis Cruise Lines (now Celestyal Cruises).
 The ship, which debuted in 1992 and has sailed for Louis, Majesty Cruise Lines and Norwegian Cruise Line during more than 20 years at sea, splits time between the Mediterranean and Canary Islands.

-Majesty was one of the last cruise ships built without balcony cabins, but in early 2014, Thomson added 28 balconies on the ship's eighth deck, and enclosed Piazza San Marco, a dining space at the aft of the 10th deck that had formerly been open air.
+Majesty was one of the last cruise ships built without balcony cabins, but in early 2014, Thomson (as it was then called) added 28 balconies on the ship's eighth deck, and enclosed Piazza San Marco, a dining space at the aft of the 10th deck that had formerly been open air.
 It's a targeted refurbishment plan that Thomson has carried out on a number of its ships, upgrading them to 'Platinum Status' – an inhouse category, akin to four-star.

 The onboard experience, as well, offers value in the form of attentive, enthusiastic staff and better-than-average entertainment.
 Staff make a point to get to know your name, are happy to answer questions and the post-dinner sing along in the main, Seven Seas Restaurant dining room is something to behold.
 The entertainers who aren't on the wait staff are good, too, and the evening shows in the Jubilee Lounge offer singing, dancing and stage production that is better than we would've expected for the price.